archzedzenrun/launch_school/rb120/rb129/writtenpractice.md

 <strong>What are collaborator objects?
 Why are they important in OOP?</strong>

 Collaborator objects are objects stored within another object's instance variables, which make up that object's state.
-They are important because it helps to reduce dependencies which improves flexibility and maintainability.
+They are important because they help improves flexibility and maintainability.

 <strong>What are fake operators?</strong>